jinlee/418-final/guide.md

 ### Get the code from Mozilla ###

-First get the correct build from Mozilla:

-    hg clone -r 177109 http://hg.mozilla.org/mozilla-central mozilla-central

-Note that to avoid errors, it's best to clone revision `177109`.
-This is the revision that we worked with.
-Also this part may take a while...
-There's a lot of code!

-Now you can clone this repo, and put the `js/` folder into the top level directory that you just created.
-This step is covered below.
+We worked on Firefox release 28.0.
+It's best to obtain the same version before swapping in our changes.
+Otherwise there will most definitely be strange build errors.

+The easiest way to obtain this release is to go to
+<a href="ftp://ftp.mozilla.org/pub/mozilla.org/firefox/releases/28.0/source/">here</a>
+and download the source tar.

+The other option is to get it from their mercurial repository, but that will take much longer as it comes with all the revisions.

-### Get the code from this repo ###
+###Get the code from this repo

-There are two options here.
-The hack-ish way is to simply git clone this directory, which gives you the `418-final/` folder.
-Inside is the `js/` folder that needs to be stuck into mozilla-central for the build to work.

-So you can do this by copying the contents of `418-final/*` into `mozilla-central/`.
-If you want to be able to get updates and make commits, include the `.git` and `.gitignore` also.

-The second option is to do the following:
+Now that you have the code for Firefox, you can now swap in the files from this project.
+The easiest way to do this is to do the following:

-    cd mozilla-central
+    cd mozilla-release
     mv js js_backup
     git init
     git remote add origin https://github.com/jinslee/418-final.git
     git pull origin master

-Now you should be ready to build!
+Now you are ready to build!

 ### Building ###